How to Make Money Online “Authority Site” Jacking

 The Work Around

-The content found on these kinds of websites tend to have longer copy (1000 words), in-depth and well researched.
+The content found on these kinds of websites tends to be longer copy (1000 words), in-depth and well researched.
 Often the content contributors are experts or professional journalists so again the information is trusted.

 Therefore when you share content on these websites to your social media channels or to your email subscribers that trust is passed along and the likelihood of them clicking an authority link is greater.